dean-shaff/money-share/notes.md

 - Need to fix API routes: done
   - There should not be POST /api/users -- it should be GET request to /api/user that gets all the users!
   - ditto for other routes
-- Need to authenticate API routes:
+- Need to authenticate API routes: done
   - I think I can just use JWT
 - Automated production database creation
   - So I can upload Brandi's data